gbrsni/omnetpp-toolbox/README.md

 ## What is omnetpp-toolbox ?

 omnetpp-toolbox is a custom image designed to be used with distrobox or toolbox.
 It includes OMNet++ and its IDE.
-Currently only version 6.0.3 of OMNet++ is being build.
+Currently only versions 6.0.3 and 6.1.0 (currently tagged as latest) of OMNet++ are being build.

 ## Using omnetpp-toolbox